Why Privacy Debates Hardly Persuades People

 "Privacy is the ability of an individual or group to seclude themselves or information about themselves and thereby reveal themselves selectively."
 Wikipedia

 We all want privacy sometimes.
-Be it the ability to don't tell others where you spend your money, access porn or even sing in the shower.
-We, as human begins, want to have this right to keep our individualities, as long as the law permits.
-It's common sense to understand that killing someone and keep yourself hidden because you have the right to have privacy affects the society and isn't permitted by the law.
+Whether it's the ability to not disclose where you spend your money, access pornography, or even sing in the shower, we, as human beings, want to have the right to keep our individualities, as long as the law permits.
+It's common sense to understand that killing someone and keeping yourself hidden because you have the right to privacy affects society and isn't permitted by the law.

-With this common ground between humans, it's accurate to assume that we all care about privacy, at least while it doesn't affect the society.
+With this common ground between humans, it's accurate to assume that we all care about privacy, at least as long as it doesn't affect society.

-This is the easy part about privacy discussions.
+This is the easy part of privacy discussions.

-The hard part comes when governments want to violate privacy of every citizen, such as National Security Agency (NSA) from United States.
-But it's not only NSA.
-German government is using/will use trojan spyware to monitor citizens.
-United Kingdom is not an exception either.
-It's clear that more governments would like to do the same, because information is power and governments want more power, but lack personnel/expertise.
-Some amateur countries could only cut the internet access, such as Egypt.
+The hard part comes when governments want to violate the privacy of every citizen, such as the National Security Agency (NSA) from the United States.
+But it's not only the NSA.
+The German government is using/will use Trojan spyware to monitor citizens.
+The United Kingdom is not an exception either.
+It's clear that more governments would like to do the same because information is power and governments want more power, but they lack personnel/expertise.
+Some amateur countries could only cut off internet access, such as Egypt.
 Some governments rely on companies to get the job done, such as Hacking Team or Finfisher, although there is no guarantee that the collected information is not leaked to other governments.
 Pretty scary.

-The excuse that they mostly use to convince citizens that they should give up their privacy is 'to detect possible terrorist attacks'.
+The excuse they mostly use to convince citizens that they should give up their privacy is "to detect possible terrorist attacks."
 That makes sense, right?
-If you want to have a safer country, it's simply fair to give your information, if all citizen must give as well.
-One should diminish his privileges in order to peacefully live in society.
+If you want to have a safer country, it's simply fair to give your information if all citizens must do the same.
+One should diminish their privileges to peacefully live in society.

 This concept has been applied to many situations.

-Think about the traffic.
-All vehicles must drive under a certain speed, which sometimes is too low that it annoy drivers.
-Despite their rage, deaths on traffic tend to be lowered a lot.
+Think about traffic.
+All vehicles must drive under a certain speed, which sometimes is too low and annoys drivers.
+Despite their rage, deaths in traffic tend to be significantly reduced.

 Glenn Greenwald said that we should care about our privacy because if we don't, we should give him access to our emails and let him write an article about whatever he finds.
-He says that everytime the asks that, no one wants to give their email credentials.
+He says that every time he asks that, no one wants to give their email credentials.

 In the post we should all have something to hide, he mentions unjust laws that could be used to punish citizens by spying on their data.

-Moxie points that actually such law changes probably would not be possible if not breaking the law by making use of privacy to break it.
+Moxie points out that actually, such law changes would probably not be possible without breaking the law by making use of privacy to break it.

 Even "(...) if there were an alternate dystopian reality where law enforcement was 100% effective, such that any potential law offenders knew they would be immediately identified, apprehended, and jailed. (...)", we should adapt ourselves to fight the law in this new context.
 Would it be that hard to fight a law without breaking it?
 It's how it is supposed to be in the first place.

 That's a really impactful quote.
-Makes me want to protect my right for privacy and don't let anyone touch my personal things or personal things from others.
-But still, if it affects the society, if I could help elucidate a crime by sharing my info, thus making bad guys share as well, I'd get rid of my privacy for the country's sake.
+It makes me want to protect my right to privacy and not let anyone touch my personal things or the personal things of others.
+But still, if it affects society, if I could help elucidate a crime by sharing my info, thus making the bad guys share as well, I'd get rid of my privacy for the country's sake.

-So, here's the answer, simpler than you may have thought, as privacy debates usually gets into the philosophical realm:
+So, here's the answer, simpler than you may have thought, as privacy debates usually get into the philosophical realm:

-Actually the government can't really guarantee that your information will be protected and won't be leaked to other parties.
-Nor that they will responsible make use of your data only to check for possible terrorist attacks.
+Actually, the government can't really guarantee that your information will be protected and won't be leaked to other parties.
+Nor can they guarantee that they will responsibly make use of your data only to check for possible terrorist attacks.

-This happens because of many concerns that apply to the digital world that aren't present on other contexts, such as traffic.
-Here's some of them:
+This happens because of many concerns that apply to the digital world that aren't present in other contexts, such as traffic.
+Here are some of them:

-- Government employees will have access to check any citizen record at will;
+- Government employees will have access to check any citizen's record at will.

-- You won't have control over who checked your data, when and why.
-Even if the government provide you a way to do so, that won't be trusted, because there is a conflict of interests.
+- You won't have control over who checked your data, when, and why.
+Even if the government provides you a way to do so, that won't be trusted because there is a conflict of interests.
 Another party should verify who performed which actions, which will be another party with possible access to your data and that will need to be trusted by you.
-In a country scale, trusting in another party and trusting in the government will be the same thing.
+On a country scale, trusting another party and trusting the government will be the same thing.